 Advance Notice to Students for Accuplacer Testing

 We strongly encourage our partner schools to give students a minimum of one week notice before administering any Accuplacer test for which resulting scores may be used to meet eligibility requirements for VU Project EXCEL dual credit courses.
-We also encourage you to notify students that they may access Accuplacer practice test sites through VU’s Assessment Center website.
+We also encourage you to notify students that they may access Accuplacer practice test sites through VU’s Testing Center website.
 These best practices will allow preparation time that may increase the student’s scores.

 Accuplacer Computer/Lab Equipment

 Use of personal computers for Accuplacer testing, such as individual laptops issued to students, is prohibited per the Accuplacer License agreement.
 The Accuplacer test must be administered in a secure testing environment, such as a computer lab, using desktop or “permanent” computers (i.e. devices that are not routinely removed from the testing area).
 Allowing students to use personal or student issued laptops invites compromise of proctor login/passwords, possibilities of screen captures of content, unauthorized use of websites, calculators, etc. Violation of this policy could jeopardize the Accuplacer licensing and use of the program for the entire institution (VU) and all VU partner school locations.
 Students must test in an existing computer lab under the direct supervision of an authorized and approved Accuplacer test proctor(s).